Owen-Exon/The-Network-Setting/The Origins/Origin Story.md

 > But the 6th they was bitter for being made weak\
 > so created orions so dark and so bleak
 >
-> Then came the 7th the wisest of course\
+> Then came the 7th the wisest and bold\
 > They knew that their gift would be the potent and strong\
 > So great care they did take when composing their song\
 > And created the grace for to link them all